 Participate in our research

-Please read OTARC Privacy Statement before registering.
+Please read OTARC Privacy Statement before filling in the online form.

-By completing and submitting the registration form, you are providing consent for your details to be included in the OTARC Research Participant Registry and to be passed on to relevant researchers.
+By completing and submitting the online registration form, you are providing consent for your details to be included in the OTARC Research Participant Registry and to be passed on to relevant researchers.
 Find out more under the 'What to expect' heading below.

 All of our studies have been approved by the La Trobe University Human Research Ethics Committee.